-Veterinary Tooth Extraction
+Pet Tooth Extraction

-Westwood and Pompton Lakes,
+Pet Tooth Extraction in Westwood and Pompton Lakes, New Jersey

 Periodontal disease has implications for your pet’s overall health.
 In addition to the teeth and gums, it can affect other parts of the body like the heart, liver, and kidneys.
 The compassionate veterinarians at Westwood Regional Veterinary Hospital and Pompton Lakes Animal Hospital make every effort to treat problematic teeth.
 However, periodontal disease may be so advanced that tooth extraction is necessary.
 Pet owners in Westwood and Pompton Lakes, NJ, and the Tri-State area trust us for comprehensive veterinary dental care, including tooth extractions.

-Why Are Veterinary Tooth Extractions Necessary?
+Why Are Pet Tooth Extractions Necessary?

 When your pet’s teeth are healthy, it supports their oral health in general.
 Tooth extraction helps relieve pain from dental conditions and eliminates inflammation or infection.
 Oral health issues can also make it difficult for dogs and cats to eat.
 Extracting problematic teeth makes it easier for them to chew, potentially boosting their nutrition.

 What happens during tooth extraction?
-Veterinary tooth extraction is a minor oral surgery that safely removes individual tooth roots.
+Pet tooth extraction is a minor oral surgery that safely removes individual tooth roots.
 Pets are under general anesthesia to ensure their comfort and safety during the procedure.
 Veterinarians use specialized instruments to carefully extract damaged or infected teeth, then clean the area before applying sutures to the gums to facilitate healing.

 Improper oral hygiene often results in tooth decay and advanced gum disease.
 Many pets experience periodontal disease, which is common in dogs and cats.
 Other reasons veterinarians might perform tooth extractions include: